 As we will see at the end of this section, some natural examples of such sequences of partial compactifications are the matroidal partial compactification $\Matr$ (and applying the machinery below gives the stabilization results in this case), as well as the smooth locus $\Perf[g,\operatorname{smooth}]$ or the simplicial locus $\Perf[g,\operatorname{simp}]$ within $\Perf$. \end{rem}

 \begin{rem} Throughout this section, we prove all our results in the case of cohomology.
 However, it is straightforward to adapt the proofs to work also for homology.
-This requires to replace cohomology with compact support with Borel--Moore homology, and the Gysin long exact sequences with their duals, the long exact sequences in Borel--Moore homology associated with closed inclusions. \end{rem}
+For this we need only to replace cohomology with compact support with Borel--Moore homology, and the Gysin long exact sequences with their duals, the long exact sequences in Borel--Moore homology associated with closed inclusions. \end{rem}

 \begin{prop} The strata $\beta^0_{i,g}$ have stable cohomology with compact support in degree close to the top degree as $g$ goes to infinity.

 More precisely, the cohomology groups $H_c^{\pu}(\beta^0_{i,g}, \QQ)$ satisfy